 Below is an example of 2 sections each containing a few options:

-2. Add progress bar & buttons
+3. Add progress bar & buttons

-Next, we need to add some HTML to display a progress bar and buttons to navigate between the steps.
+Next, we need to add some HTML code to display a progress bar and buttons to navigate between the steps.
 That’s done by adding the code below to your site.
 Are you unsure how to add this code?
 Check out this article explaining two easy ways to add it to your site.

 add_action('wapf_before_wrapper', 'wapf_before_wrapper');